 Bones in the Neck

-The neck or also know has the cervical spine in medical terms is comprised of seven bones.
-The first bone in the neck is called the atlas, and is where the head attaches to the neck.
-The second neck bone is called the axis, which the head and atlas rotate on top of each other.
+The neck, or also known as the cervical spine in medical terms, is comprised of seven bones.
+The first bone in the neck is called the atlas and is where the head attaches to the neck.
+The second neck bone is called the axis, in which the head and atlas rotate on top of each other.
 The bones in the neck are numbered from one to seven from the atlas down.
-In simple terms they are numbered C1, C2, C3, C4, C5, C6, and C7.
+In simple terms, they are numbered C1, C2, C3, C4, C5, C6, and C7.

-In the cervical spine region, the cervical spine normally curves backwards.
-This curvature in the cervical spine is known as a lordosis.
-The amount of lordosis curve in an individual has varies.
+In the cervical spine region, the cervical spine normally curves backward.
+This curvature in the cervical spine is known as lordosis.
+The amount of lordosis curve in an individual has varied.

 The bone in the cervical spine consists of a body, two pedicles, lamina, and multiple bony projections (called processes).
-The bones in the neck are the smallest out of the other bones in the spine as they only support the weight of the head.
+The bones in the neck are the smallest out of the other bones in the spine, as they only support the head’s weight.
 The processes serve as attachment points for various ligaments and muscles that help stabilize the cervical spine.